James Baines & Co.: Symbols

 The flag of the company was a red swallowtail with a black dot.

 The Australian line

 The company started with its 1851 purchase of the ship Marco Polo.
 As the demand for passenger transport to Melbourne, Australia fueled by the 1850s gold rush grew, Baines commissioned a famous American shipbuilder, Donald McKay to build four clippers for the line.
-The line rapidly became one of the most popular lines of its time, rising to the level of its rival White Star Line.
+The line rapidly became one of the most popular of its time, rising to the level of its rival White Star Line.
 As the gold rush traffic subsided after 1856, James Baines & Co.signed an agreement with the Queensland colony in 1860 and ran a monopoly on that route, providing emigrants to the colony.
 In 1864 there was an unsuccessful attempt to merge with White Star and Gibbs, Bright and Co. of Liverpool.

 Some of the ships of the Line also carried British troops during the Crimean War and the Indian Mutiny.